 - I am now calm and fully recharged.
 Over the past few years, I have been on the go with college (Life as a Single Mum, Full-Time Student and Part-Time Job), my daughter’s school, searching for childcare, finding work, a new apartment etc. Go-go-go.
 Everything was like a race.
 So maybe I needed this Lockdown for my mental and physical health.

 - It also helped build my relationship with my mum.
-My dad had left to Nigeria for work, so she felt alone and wanted a shoulder to kneel on.
+My dad had left for Nigeria for work, so she felt alone and wanted a shoulder to kneel on.
 And that was me.
-My mum and I have never been as close as we are now, to the point that she calls me nearly every single day just for a chat.
+My mum and I have never been as close as we are now, so she calls me nearly every day just for a chat.

 - My long-distance relationship has been blooming.
 My man has been my rock throughout the Lockdown.
-We communicate with each other every single day and have grown more closer as we got to know each other better.
+We communicate with each other every single day and have grown closer as we get to know each other better.
 We made exciting plans for our future, family, careers, and goals.